hruzeda/hruzeda.github.io/script.md

 ### Angular:

 I studied Angular back in 2016 when I started helping the team that maintained a VOIP conferencing client that connected to media servers and local devices through a browser extension.
 The company I worked for asked us to run a small "dojo" as they called it so that every member of the team could investigate a small piece of the framework and share a little of the knowledge or experience they had.
+The app was already written so we only maintained it, Angular 2 was still being developed so we focused on Angular 1.

-The app was already written and we only maintained it.
-Also, Angular 2 was still being developed so we focused on Angular 1 and never upgraded after that because a new client started using React and WebRTC.
+We never upgraded after that because, after talking with the customer, considering the learning curve for new developers, we chose to switch to React and write a new client using WebRTC (dropping the browser extension).

-I had no other experiences with Angular after that.
+Among the improvements and bug fixes I worked on, the one I consider the most relevant was using Microsoft's Azure Communication Services SDK to enumerate devices and handle browser permissions, displaying warnings and errors to the user.
+I did that by creating a permissions service, storing the user's settings in the local storage to reuse in future calls and adding a few unit tests to cover all that new logic.

 ### React, React Native and Ionic: